defTigr/weather/README.md

 # weather

-Use to get local wather forecast
+Use to get local weather forecast